rektone666/BrowserSecTest2.0/README.md

-# BrowserSec Framework v0.1
+# BrowserSecTest Framework v0.1

-BrowserSec is a local, automatic browser-security and privacy scanner intended to be usable by non-technical users.
+BrowserSec is a local plug'n'play , automatic browser-security and privacy scanner .

 ## What the user does

 1. Run `browsersec`.
 2. The default browser opens automatically.
-3. BrowserSec performs safe checks without asking for camera, microphone, location, file, password, or account access.
+3. BrowserSecTest performs safe checks without asking for camera, microphone, location, file, password, or account access
 4. A plain-language HTML report opens automatically.

 The temporary HTTP service is internal.
-It binds only to `127.0.0.1`, uses a random scan token, starts automatically, and stops after the report is generated.
-No scan data is uploaded.
+It binds only to `127.0.0.1`, uses a random scan token, starts automatically, and stops after the report is generated,

-## Current modules
+## V0.1 modules

 Version 0.1 includes 25 modules covering: